 Some experts claim that the concept of TCO dates back to the early 19th century, when engineers would try to assess the efficiency of their cannons by conducting an analysis of their service life and any repairs required, for instance.

-One thing is certain: The Total Cost of Ownership approach was formalised by the US Department of Defense, which wanted to assess the total costs associated with a defence programme.
+One thing is certain: the TCO approach was formalised by the US Department of Defence with a view to assessing the overall costs associated with a defence programme.
 This project resulted in the publication of a military standard in the late 1990s.

-Since then, this method has been used by companies, especially in the industrial sector, to calculate the cost of production and thus determine their margins and sales prices.
+Since then, the Total Cost of Ownership method has been used by companies, particularly in the industrial sector, to more accurately calculate the cost of production and thus better determine their margins and sales prices.

 TCO (Total Cost of Ownership) aims to analyse the actual cost of purchasing a product or service from a given supplier, beyond the basic purchase price.

 Bill Kirwin, an analyst at Gartner, an American consulting and research company, is credited with creating the concept.
 He defines TCO as “the total cost of acquiring, using, managing and withdrawing an asset over its entire life cycle”.

 In this sense, TCO brings together all of the costs associated with a particular product or service throughout its life cycle, not only considering direct costs, but also indirect costs, also known as “hidden” costs.